 César Cuauhtémoc García Hernández

-César Cuauhtémoc García Hernández is an associate professor at the University of Denver Sturm College of Law and a frequent commentator in national and international media.
-He publishes crimmigration.com, a blog about the convergence of criminal and immigration law that is a past recipient of the 100 best law blogs honor by the ABA Journal.
-César’s academic interests also center on crimmigration law.
-His articles about the right to counsel for immigrants in the criminal justice system, immigration imprisonment, and race-based immigration policing have appeared in the California Law Review, UCLA Law Review, BYU Law Review, Maryland Law Review, and Georgetown Immigration Law Journal, among others.
-His first book, Crimmigration Law, was published by the American Bar Association in 2015.
-He is currently writing a second book, Migrating to Prison: Immigration in the Age of Mass Incarceration, to be published by The New Press in 2019.
+César Cuauhtémoc García Hernández is a professor of law at the University of Denver who writes and teaches about the intersection of criminal and immigration law.
+He has published two books, Migrating to Prison: America’s Obsession with Locking Up Immigrants (2019), and Crimmigration Law (2015).
+His scholarly articles about the right to counsel for migrants in the criminal justice system, immigration imprisonment, and race-based immigration policing have appeared in the California Law Review, UCLA Law Review, BYU Law Review, Maryland Law Review, and Georgetown Immigration Law Journal, among others.
+He also publishes the blog crimmigration.com.

-In addition to teaching and research, César’s analyses of policies affecting migrants regularly appear in the United States and abroad.
-He has published opinion articles in The New York Times, The Guardian, Newsweek, and many other venues.
-Through more than 150 interviews, he has lent his expert analysis to journalists in Brazil, Canada, Germany, South Africa, and the United States.
-He has also consulted with policymakers and is a member of the American Bar Association’s Commission on Immigration.
+César’s analyses of policies affecting migrants regularly appear in media in the United States and abroad.
+He has published opinion articles in The New York Times, Los Angeles Times, The Guardian, Time, and many other venues.
+Through hundreds of interviews, he has lent his expert analysis to journalists in Brazil, Canada, Germany, South Africa, and the United States.
+He also served two terms as a member of the American Bar Association’s Commission on Immigration.

 - JD, Boston College, 2007